-It’s not unusual for the child of an alcoholic parent to feel the impact of growing in an alcoholic home.
-And, it’s not at all an overstatement to label these effects as trauma.
-Parents are supposed to make their children feel safe, protected and secure.
+It’s not unusual for the child of an alcoholic parent to feel the impact of growing up in an alcoholic home.
+It’s not at all an overstatement to label these effects as trauma.
+Parents are supposed to make their children feel safe, protected, and secure.
 But when a parent is an alcoholic, life can be chaotic and feels anything but secure.

 Neglect and Chaos

 Growing up in a home where a parent is an alcoholic often has a long-term impact.
 Having an alcoholic may mean being neglected.
-And, children of alcoholics are more at risk of emotional, physical and sexual abuse.
+Children of alcoholics are also more at risk of emotional, physical, and sexual abuse.
 As well as these issues, when a parent is an alcoholic, home life is often chaotic.
 There may be a lack of rules and boundaries.
 There may be frequent arguments and even violence.

 A Secret Shame

 Having an alcoholic parent can be a source of shame and embarrassment for a child.
 Because of this, children of alcoholics often become secretive.
-They may try to prevent friends from visiting their home or meeting their parent.
-And, they’re likely to feel guilty about being ashamed.
+They may try to prevent friends from visiting their homes or meeting their parents.
+They’re also likely to feel guilty about being ashamed.

 Parenting a Parent

 When a child has an alcoholic parent, they are likely to see that parent act in ways that make them feel insecure.
-They may see their parent act out of control, or too drunk to take care of themselves.
+They may see their parent act out of control or are too drunk to care for themselves.
 When this happens, the child doesn’t just experience the trauma of knowing that their parent isn’t able to take care of them in the way a parent should.
 They may be forced into a kind of role reversal, where they have to act as a parent to their own parent.
-This is particularly common for the oldest child in the home, who may end up taking on cooking, cleaning and other household chores, and parenting siblings too.
+This is particularly common for the oldest child in the home, who may end up taking on cooking, cleaning, and other household chores, as well as parenting siblings.